 Award for Environmental Excellence

-This award is for distinctive and outstanding service or contribution to the association by a member over several years.
-The recipient must be a currently registered or past member of NAPEG.
+The Professional Service Award is for distinctive and outstanding service and/or contribution to the Association by a member over a period of time.
+(Terms of Reference)

-This award recognises a member who has made a significant contribution to improvement in the quality of life for the citizens of his/her community.
-This contribution may be made through voluntary or paid service.
+The Community Service Award is to recognize a member/group that has made a significant contribution to the improvement in the quality of life for the citizens of his/her community.
 Continuous activity over a period of time is an asset.
+(Terms of Reference)

 Young Achievers Award

-This award bestows distinction on young outstanding engineers and geoscientists in the Northwest Territories and Nunavut and to recognise exceptional achievements in their chosen fields.
+The Young Achievers Award is designed to bestow distinction on young outstanding engineers and geoscientists in the Northwest Territories or Nunavut, and to recognize exceptional achievements in their chosen fields in the early years of their professional careers.
+(Terms of Reference)

-This award recognises achievement by a Member-in-Training.
-It is intended to bestow distinction on those training to be an engineer or a geoscientist who enhance society’s knowledge of our profession and demonstrate leadership through service.
+The Member-in-Training Award recognizes achievement by a Member-in-Training.
+The award is intended to bestow distinction on those training to be engineers or geoscientists who enhance society’s knowledge of our professions.
+(Terms of Reference)

 A member may apply to Council for Life Membership when they meet the requirements set out in the bylaws.
 They must have practiced in the Northwest Territories and/or Nunavut for more than 15 years, be 60 years of age and retired, or be at least 65 years of age.
 Life Members are not required to pay annual dues.

-Council, in its discretion by unanimous vote, may confer Distinguished Life Membership in NAPEG upon any member who has rendered signal service to the Association.
-Distinguished Life Members are not required to pay annual dues
+Council in its discretion, by unanimous vote, may confer Distinguished Life Membership in the Association upon any member who has rendered signal service to the Association, and through his/her own initiative and leadership, has rendered eminent service to the engineering or geoscience professions.
+(Terms of Reference)

-Council, in its discretion by unanimous vote, may confer Honorary Membership in NAPEG upon any person who has given eminent service to the profession.
-Honorary Members do not pay dues and do not have voting or practice rights.
+Council in its discretion, by unanimous vote, may confer Honorary Membership in the Association upon persons who have given eminent service to the profession.
+(Terms of Reference)